NuSkooler/enigma-bbs/UPGRADE.md

 # 0.0.9-alpha to 0.0.10-alpha
 * Security related files such as private keys and certs are now looked for in `config/security` by default.
+* Default archive handler for zip files has switched to InfoZip due to a bug in the latest p7Zip packages causing "volume not found" errors.
+Ensure you have the InfoZip `zip` and `unzip` commands in ENiGMA's path.
+You can switch back to 7Zip by overriding `archiveHandler` for `application/zip` in your `config.hjson` under `fileTypes` to `7Zip`.

 # 0.0.8-alpha to 0.0.9-alpha
 * Development is now against Node.js 10.x LTS.
 Follow your standard upgrade path to update to Node 10.x before using 0.0.9-alpha!